ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 as well as calls to an RS using an access token bound to the client instance's unique key.
 As a consequence, it is of utmost importance for a client instance to protect its private key material.

 Different types of client software have different methods for creating, managing, and registering keys.
-GNAP explicitly allows for ephemeral clients (such as SPAs) and single-user clients (such as mobile applications) to create and present their own keys during the initial grant request without any explicit pre-registration step.
+GNAP explicitly allows for ephemeral clients such as single-page applications (SPAs) and single-user clients (such as mobile applications) to create and present their own keys during the initial grant request without any explicit pre-registration step.
 The client software can securely generate a keypair on-device and present the public key, along with proof of holding the associated private key, to the AS as part of the initial request.
 To facilitate trust in these ephemeral keys,